Kuria-byte/Journal-App/README.md

 });

 ```
-- You🤔: Bro what doesall this boilerplate code do?
+- You🤔: Bro what does all this boilerplate code do?
 - Me 🧐: The first 4 lines basically require dependeacies for our projects (Express,Body-parser,EJS,Mongoose)
 - Me 😏: We later tell our app to use this 4 dependacies and then we connect our database cluster using Mongoose.
 - You🤨:```mongoose.connect("mongodb+srv://admin-name:12345678@cluster0-abcd.mongodb.net/blogDB"```